CesarGarza55/OpenLauncher/README.md

 In some distributions, errors may occur due to the wide variety of systems available.
 If the executable does not open or fails to display anything when you run it, this may be due to an incompatibility or missing dependencies.
 To help identify the error and provide a possible solution in the future, you can run the application directly from the terminal using './OpenLauncher.bin' or 'openlauncher' if you installed the .deb package.

 For example, in Debian 12, when you try to open the application, no error message may appear, but the application does not launch.
 This issue is caused by the version of Python being used.
 The easiest way to resolve this is by compiling the package yourself.
+See [compilation on Linux](#linux).

 Example of the error:

 ![imagen](https://github.com/user-attachments/assets/d5e56835-95a8-457a-a45c-cc6a11e56d03)

-Also, you can get this error:
+Also, for example on fedora, you can get this error:

 ![imagen](https://github.com/user-attachments/assets/c67d8fc3-c61b-4ec9-b084-c98d2ab1bc39)